 A Bill to allow for certain civil and family court hearings to be conducted remotely.

-The Courts (Remote Hearings) Bill would allow some civil and family court hearings to be held remotely, such as by video or telephone.
-It sets rules to ensure remote hearings are fair and properly conducted, with the aim of making access to justice quicker and easier while safeguarding due process.
+This bill would allow certain civil and family court hearings to be held remotely, rather than in person.
+It sets the rules for when remote hearings can take place and how they should be run, with the aim of making justice quicker and more accessible while protecting fairness.

 Generated 21 February 2026